triphora/old-website/packwiz/README.md

 ### MultiMC

-1. Create a new instance, or use an existing instance if you wish to keep configs & such.
+1. Create a new instance.
 2. Select the "Import from zip" option from the list on the left, and paste the following into the text box labeled "Local file or link to a direct download".
     * `https://waffle.coffee/packwiz/MultiMC.zip`
 3. Click "Launch" once to initialize auto-updating.
-It will crash saying "The process failed to start."; this is expected.
+It may crash saying "The process failed to start."; this is expected.
 4. Click "Launch" again to run the pack.
 You should see a dialog appear that has a big "Install" button on it.
 Click on the Install button.
 After installation, the pack should launch.

 ## Mod List